Seema-24/tourist-1/README.md

+## BCSP-64
-This is roject relevant to E-Reservation of Tourist package
+This is project relevant to E-Reservation of Tourist package